MoBadmas/BigData-Project/README.md

 License This project is open-sourced under the MIT License.

-Contact For any further queries, please contact Badamasi Hassan Mohammed at Badamasi.H.Mohammed@student.shu.ac.uk.
+Contact For any further queries, please contact Badamasi Hassan Mohammed at mobadmas@gmail.com.